 Advanced Energy Economy (AEE) is a national association of businesses that are making the energy we use secure, clean, and affordable.
-Advanced energy encompasses a broad range of products and services that constitute the best available technologies for meeting energy needs today and tomorrow.
+AEE is the only industry association in the U.S. that represents the full range of advanced energy technologies and services, both grid-scale and distributed.
+Advanced energy includes energy efficiency, demand response, energy storage, wind, solar, hydro, nuclear, electric vehicles, and more.
 AEE's mission is to transform public policy to enable rapid growth of advanced energy businesses.
-Engaged at the federal level and in more than a dozen states around the country, including Illinois, AEE represents more than 100 companies in the \$238 billion U.S. advanced energy industry, which employs 3.6 million U.S. workers.
+Engaged at the federal level and in more than a dozen states around the country, including Illinois, AEE represents more than 100 companies in the \$240 billion U.S. advanced energy industry, which employs 3.2 million U.S. workers.
 Learn more at www.aee.net, track the latest news @AEEnet.